-In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Treasurer as of June 30, 2008 and 2007.
+In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Treasurer as of June 30, 2009 and 2008.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets, liabilities and accountabilities of the State of Illinois, Office of the Treasurer, Fiscal Officer Responsibilities, as of June 30, 2008 and 2007, and the results of its investment activity for the years then ended in conformity with the basis of presentation described in the Summary of Significant Accounting Policies-Basis of Presentation footnote.
+In our opinion, the financial statements referred to above, revised as described in Note L, present fairly, in all material respects, the assets, liabilities and accountabilities of the State of Illinois, Office of the Treasurer, Fiscal Officer Responsibilities, as of June 30, 2009 and 2008, and the results of its investment activity for the years then ended in conformity with the basis of presentation described in the Summary of Significant Accounting Policies-Basis of Presentation footnote.